Selwyn College, Otago: Competitions and events

 Selwyn College and Knox College also compete for the Nevill Cup, a cultural competition, and the Cameron Shield, a sporting competition.
 These are intense contests, fiercely fought out each year.
 As of 2015 Selwyn college holds both The Cameron Shield and The Nevill Cup.

 Selwyn College Students' Association (SCSA)

 The Selwyn College Students' Association is an incorporated society consisting of all current residents of the college, with membership automatic upon entry.
 The SCSA is responsible for maintaining the student life of the college, including managing the Cameron Shield and Nevill Cup with Knox College and the exchange with College House.
 A number of social events populate the student calendar, notably Selwyn's own O-Week and ReO schedules.
 The SCSA is also charged with preserving the rich history and traditions laid down by those who have gone before.

 The General Committee of the Selwyn College Students' Association is an elected panel of second-year residents who run the college's student life.
 Members have various responsibilities that concern their different roles.

+2018 nicknaming controversy

+In 2018 it was reported that the Selwyn College Students' Association's annual general meeting included a tradition in which second-year students voted on and publicly announced coded nicknames for first-year residents, several of which referred to their appearance or perceived sexual behaviour.
+The practice, described by some former recipients as bullying and by others as light-hearted, was reported by student magazine Critic Te Arohi to have run since at least 2009.
+Following the reports, the college's board of governors said it was 'extremely disturbed' by the practice, and the Students' Association agreed to end it, have staff observe future meetings, and apologise to affected students.